dimadesu/android-rtmp-ingest/README.md

 pkg install ffmpeg
 ```

 To encode HEVC with hardware accelation use Mediacodec options.
-This works on my Samsung S20 FE for example.
+This works (* somewhat works, please see test results at the bottom) on my Samsung S20 FE for example.

 Try this first (w/o `-codec_name` option):